二見不住 Do not dwell in dual views

 and people do not see it. – Gospel of Thomas (Meyer)

-Self-nature contains the ten thousand things — this is ‘great’.
+Self-nature contains the ten thousand things—this is ‘great’.
 The ten thousand things are all in Self-nature.
-Although you see all men and non-men, evil and good, evil things and good things, you must not push them away, nor must you cling to them, nor must you be stained by them, but you must regard them as being just like the empty sky.
+Although you see all men and non-men, evil and good, evil things and good things, you must not reject them, nor must you cling to them, nor must you be stained by them, but you must regard them as being just like the empty sky.
 This is what is meant by ‘great’.
 This is the practice of maha.
 (Yampolsky, 1967)

 The Lankavatara Sutra: